MicBrain/Python-algo-Module/README.md

 ### Introduction

    **["algo"] [web1]** is a cohesive Python Module for Algorithms.
 This library is an experimental collection of diverse useful algorithms from different fields of Computer Science implemented in Python.
-You can find the source code in algo.py file.
+You can find the actual implementation of provided algorithms in algo.py file.
    <img src="https://cloud.githubusercontent.com/assets/5885065/5642960/fbc4d352-9606-11e4-91fb-5f5c458b52d0.png"
  alt="algo Logo" title="algo" align="right" />